Topic: Water Into Wine. First Sign. Category: Son of Man>

 temporary into eternal

-Fourth the wine had run out.
-The immediate response of Jesus’ mother was to turn to the One she knew was eternal.
-The things of this world are only temporary.
-They last for a moment.
+Out of the revelation of who Jesus is, the immediate response of Jesus’ mother was to turn to the One she knew was eternal.
 In Jesus there is a continuous eternal supply of fullness of life.
-Everyday is a new day to receive more from Him and of Him, living by His Spirit and not by the flesh.
-Living in complete freedom in constant communion with the divine.
+Everyday is a new day to receive more from Him and of Him, living by His Spirit and not being controlled and dominated by the selfish desires of humanity.
+This is living in true freedom, to be in constant communion with the divine.
+Each day surrendering our self-will to that of the Father’s will and drinking freely His living waters.

 Water into wine, old into new, temporary into eternal.